10 Ways to Make Your ‘About Me’ a Little Less Boring

 you do.
 This doesn’t have to only be work-related either – mention whatever you

-feel represents you the best. - What about those hidden talents?
+4. What about those hidden talents?
 Is there something you do really well that not

 many people know about?
 Find ways to bring this into your bio.
 Just make sure that

-whatever you mention, it paints your brand in a favorable light. - Remember the lessons.
+5. Remember the lessons.
 People like to be reminded that even the most successful

 people are human too.
 What is one of the biggest mistakes you’ve ever made and

-what did you learn from it? - The strange and unusual.
+6. The strange and unusual.
 Another way to give people a peek into your personality

 is to mention an unusual item you have in your office.
 Perhaps it’s something you